 It is the duty of nursing home owners, managers, and/or supervisors to ensure that all safety regulations are being met so that each resident is properly cared for.
 Parties in charge, that have allowed for instances of negligence or abuse to occur, can be held liable.

 There are many ways in which a nursing home can ensure the proper care of all residents, including:

-If you are suspicious of a recurrence of abuse or neglect, document all signs and symptoms you witness and contact a professional Kentucky nursing home abuse can involve civil or criminal cases.
-To prevent further abuse, consider taking over care of your loved one, or frequent the facility to check in on them while legal aid is being rendered.
+Depending on the situation, nursing home abuse can involve civil or criminal cases.
+To prevent further abuse, consider taking over care of your loved one or frequently visit the facility to check in on them while legal aid is being rendered.

 If you suspect that a loved one is suffering from acts of negligence or abuse in the nursing home where they reside, take action promptly.

-The compassionate Kentucky nursing home abuse attorneys of Hare, Wynn, Newell & Newton, LLP know how hard it must be to see harm inflicted on a loved one.
+The compassionate Kentucky nursing home abuse attorneys of Hare Wynn know how hard it must be to see harm inflicted on a loved one.
 Do NOT hesitate to take legal action against the parties responsible for this abuse.

-Contact the experienced nursing home abuse attorneys of Hare, Wynn, Newell & Newton, LLP right now at (859) 550-2900 and let us end the suffering your loved one is facing and get them the help they deserve.
+Contact the experienced nursing home abuse attorneys of Hare Wynn right now at (859) 550-2900 and let us end the suffering your loved one is facing and get them the help they deserve.

 Hear from Our ClientsSee what our clients are saying about working with us.